occivink/kakoune-find/README.md

 ## Usage

 Call the `find` command.
 You can specify the pattern as the first argument, otherwise the content of the main selection will be used.
 From the `*find*` buffer you can jump to the actual match using `<ret>`.

+You can make changes in the `*find*` buffer, and apply them back to their respective buffer with `find-apply-changes`.
+This makes for a simple "search and replace" within open buffers.

 ## License